 The district will focus on recruiting, training and placing more volunteers in service in its public schools during the 2018-19 school year.
 Volunteers are needed for many positions, including library aides, reading assistants, classroom helpers, writers & editors (i.e. school newsletter), field trip chaperones, and mentors for student projects, job shadows or internships.
 Volunteers who perform tasks on a regular basis are asked to register with the MCPS Volunteer Service office and if necessary, go through a name-based background check prior to working in the schools.
 This registration enables the District to record the types of duties that volunteers perform, assist with training, and ensure that their experiences are enjoyable and beneficial to students and teachers.
-Volunteers who work directly with students in a location where an MCPS employee is not present to supervise the activity will need to go through a name-based or students who spend "unsupervised" time with volunteers.
+Volunteers who work directly with students in a location where an MCPS employee is not present to supervise the activity will need to go through a name-based criminal background check.
+This requirement has been put in place to ensure the safety of students who spend "unsupervised" time with volunteers.
 There are many opportunities for volunteers to work in schools in "supervised" activities, however, so please do not let this requirement keep you from supporting your local school!
 We need volunteers to share their talents and expertise with our students.
 To register as a volunteer and complete a background check form, go online to the MCPS website.
 For more information, please contact Brittany Gross, the district receptionist, at 728-2400, ext.
 1030.